Can Cloudy Pool Water Hurt You? Health Risks & Safety Guide

 Quick Answer: Yes, Cloudy Pool Water Can Be Dangerous

-Never swim in cloudy pool water.
+Despite what many pool owners believe, cloudy water isn't always a harmless cosmetic issue—it can actually pose serious health risks that most people don't realize.
 Cloudy water typically indicates the presence of bacteria, algae, parasites, or other contaminants that can cause serious health problems including ear infections, skin rashes, gastrointestinal illness, and respiratory issues.
 The cloudiness also reduces visibility, creating drowning hazards.

 Immediate Health Risks from Cloudy Water